qiuxihuang/relativeLRs/README.md

 ### Sample size calculation
 0_gen_meta.R
 ```
-R function used to generate data using Copas and Shi's model
+R function used to generate data of meta-analyses of randomized trials using Copas and Shi's model
 ```
 0_tnf.R
 ```